Tulu Nadu: Economy

 In the early part of the 21st century, the area has been transforming itself into a hub of the information technology and medical services industries.
 There has been a large-scale decline in agriculture and related industries due to the non-availability of labor and preference for white-collar jobs.
 Agricultural land is being converted to commercial and real estate properties, and environmental pollution is increasing drastically due to large-scale deforestation and an increase in automobile use.
 A public sector petroleum refinery (MRPL) was established in the 1990s.
 Some chemical plants (e.g., fertilizers and pesticides) have been established.
-This region contributes the second-highest revenue to the Karnataka state after the city of Bangalore.
+This region contributes the second-highest revenue to Karnataka after its capital city Bengaluru.
 This region has an international airport at Mangalore, which is well connected to the rest of India and Middle Eastern countries.
 New Mangalore Port (NMPT) is one of the major ports of India located at Panambur, Mangalore.

 Education

 Tulu Nadu contains several large educational institutions.
-Mangalore and Manipal are frequently picked locations for higher education in the region.
-The National Institute of Technology Karnataka (NITK), located in Surathkal, is a centrally funded technical institute and is among India’s top engineering colleges according to national surveys such as the NIRF.
-Kasturba Medical College (KMC), with campuses in both Manipal and Mangalore, was ranked 9th and the 21st respectively in the National Institutional Ranking Framework (NIRF) 2020 rankings.
+Mangalore and Manipal host multiple universities and colleges.
+The National Institute of Technology Karnataka (NITK), located in Surathkal, is a centrally funded technical institute among India’s top engineering colleges according to national surveys such as the NIRF.
+Kasturba Medical College (KMC), with campuses in both Manipal and Mangalore, was ranked 9th and 21st respectively in the National Institutional Ranking Framework (NIRF) 2020 rankings.